 Switch to Bluetooth

-Switching to using the Bluetooth connection may help eliminate environmental drop outs as in our experience it is slightly less susceptible to the interference from WiFi, microwaves, etc. For Trainer Road, a Bluetooth dongle such as the BlueGiga is require.
-Some existing trainers, such as the Wahoo Kickr, also have built in Bluetooth capabilities, giving the option to use entirely Bluetooth connections while riding indoors to minimize interference.
+Switching to using the Bluetooth connection may help eliminate environmental dropouts as in our experience it is slightly less susceptible to interference from Wi-Fi, microwaves, etc. For Trainer Road, a Bluetooth dongle such as the BlueGiga is required.
+Some existing trainers, such as the Wahoo Kickr, also have built-in Bluetooth capabilities, giving the option to use entirely Bluetooth connections while riding indoors to minimize interference.

 Still need help?